Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Simulating a Supernova in a Minihalo

 \subsection{Cosmological Initial Conditions and Gravity}

-We initialize our simulation in a periodic cosmological box of volume $1\,\textrm{Mpc}^3$ (comoving) at redshift $z=146$.
+We initialize our simulation in a periodic cosmological box of volume $1\,\textrm{Mpc}^3$ (comoving) at redshift $z=146$, large enough not only to permit the formation of such a star, but also to allow the subsequent growth of the star's host halo, by accretion and merging, into a larger object that is the potential site of second-generation star formation.
 The initial conditions are generated with the multiscale cosmological initial conditions package {\tt GRAPHIC2} \citep{Bertschinger:01} with two levels of nested refinement on top of the $128^3$ base grid.
 The highest refined region had an effective resolution of $512^3$, corresponding to a dark matter particle mass of $230\,M_\odot$.
 While we will focus on the dynamics of an initially $\sim 10^6\,M_\odot$ minihalo at redshift $z\sim 20$, the region of high refinement was centered on the overdensity that first collapses to form a more massive $\sim 10^8\,M_\odot$ halo at a lower redshift.
 The time integration was carried out with the multipurpose astrophysical adaptive mesh refinement (AMR) code {\tt FLASH} \citep{Fryxell:00}, version 3.3, employing the direct multigrid Poisson gravity solver of \citet{Ricker:08}.
 The AMR refinement criteria, which we describe in Section \ref{sec:amr} below, are set to ensure that relevant baryonic processes are sufficiently well resolved in the simulation.
 In collapsing regions where baryons dominate the gravitational potential, the AMR resolution length quickly becomes smaller than the dark matter particle separation.
-There, we employ a mass- and momentum-conserving quadratic-kernel-based softening procedure developed in \citet{SafranekShrader:12} which is applied to the dark matter density variable during mapping onto the computational mesh, to render the dark matter particle contribution to the gravitational potential smooth on the scale of the local AMR grid.\\
+There, we employ a mass- and momentum-conserving quadratic-kernel-based softening procedure developed in \citet{SafranekShrader:12} which is applied to the dark matter density variable during mapping onto the computational mesh, to render the dark matter particle contribution to the gravitational potential smooth on the scale of the local AMR grid.